Torneio do Brasil

 - March 722 (David Purley): New to David Purley and entered by Lec Refrigeration Racing for him in F2 in 1972.
 Retained for 1973, but converted to Formula Atlantic, fitted with Falconer bodywork and run in the two British championships, winning the opening race of each championship.
 At Silverstone in May, Autosport reported that the car was appearing for the first time in 73B bodywork and using narrow track.
 Photographs of the car at the following race, which Purley won, show that it also had front-facing rollhoop supports, which are usually indicative of the 1973 March monocoque, and a more detailed picture of the car at Silverstone in July shows that the front suspension also indicated it now had a 1973 monocoque.
 He used the car to the end of the season, winning five races in total.
 It was then raced by Dieter Quester at Macau at the end of 1973, who was said to have bought the "73B".
 However, Quester's recollection was that it was rented by Team Harper for him to drive.
 Subsequent history unknown, but possibly sold in the Far East.
 The car would probably have been indistinguishable from a 73B by this time.

 - March 722 (Pedro de Lamare): New for STP-March number two driver Niki Lauda for F2 in 1972 (won at Oulton Park in March), then for Pedro de Lamare in Torneio do Brasil.
 To Robert Cooper (High Wycombe, Buckinghamshire) for Formula Atlantic 1973, and rebuilt mid-season to 73B spec.
 Retained for early 1974, then sold to Dairmuid McFeeley (Clonee, Dunboyne, County Meath, Ireland) for Irish Formula Atlantic in 1974, 1975 and early 1976.
 To John Ledlie in 1976, then sold to Richard Lester (Yoxall, Staffordshire) for sprints from 1978 to 1984.
 With Keith Wanklyn (Wimborne) for hillclimbs from 1985 to 1990.
-Via three other owners to John Gale (Sydney, Australia) 2006.
+Via three other owners to John Gale (Sydney, NSW, Australia) 2006.
 Sold to Steve Weller (Sydney, NSW) in 2017, who moved the car to the UK.